yelircaasi/nix-config/README.md

 Coming soon...

 ## Roadmap

-- [ ] Add user `nixtest` to be able to try out things without interfering with the main user, `isaac`
-- [ ] examine why I only have 2/3 of the hard drive
+- [ ] get colors and keybindings working just enough to successfully run nrs and hm
+- [ ] fix colors in gtk css files
+- [ ] get colors and keybindings working with proper formatting, libraries, and modularity (for apps already defined)
+- [ ] get wezterm fully set up with colors and keybindings
+- [ ] get vieb fully set up with colors and keybindings
+- [ ] get qutebrowser fully set up with colors and keybindings
+- [ ] get nyxt fully set up with colors and keybindings
+- [ ] get domain-specific CSS working on vieb
+- [ ] get domain-specific CSS working on qutebrowser
+- [ ] get domain-specific CSS working on nyxt
+-
 - [ ] add sops-nix (first try in test user or in container, with inconsequential secrets)
       - [x] first get working with dummy strings
       - [ ] add real secrets
-- [x] get sddm working with chili theme
+- [N] get sddm working with chili theme
+- [ ] Add user `nixtest` to be able to try out things without interfering with the main user, `isaac`
 - [ ] learn how to set default file browser
 - [ ] add gtk2 theme and ensure that kde/qt apps are working with it
 - [ ] look into having different apps used in different environments (compositors / pop!OS when it arrives)